Vertica

 dbPassword = password!

-Run the vbr script using the –copycluster option with the configuration file (copycluster.ini) created earlier.
+Run the vbr script with the –copycluster option using the configuration file (copycluster.ini) created earlier

 [Source DB]